Blogathon Entry – Fiona Reid “So you’re really just like a single mother”

 Oh it must be so hard.
 I could never do what you do.
 He must find it so hard to leave….

 Again, well meaning friends comments that I hear time and time again.
 Yes it is hard.
 Yes you could do it.
 Of course he finds it hard to leave.
 I listen and think about what they say.
 I let them say the things that come to their minds to a friend like me in our situation.
 They don’t know what it’s really like as a fifo family and that’s okay.

 They don’t see me running to the phone whenever he rings.
 How I show Grace photos of daddy when he’s away and say how much we love him and miss him and how he’ll be home soon kissing his photo.
-The pics I send to him of Grace doing something funny or cute or new.
-They don’t see us at the door waiting for daddy as he pulls up in the drive buy bactrim in uk laughing and clapping and rushing to hug him and welcome him home.
+The pics I send to him of Grace generic ativan doing something funny or cute or new.
+They don’t see us at the door waiting for daddy as he pulls up in the drive buy antibiotics in uk laughing and clapping and rushing to hug him and welcome him home.
 The absolute precious valuable time we have and make the most of while he’s home.
 The cuddles.
 The lazing in bed watching our little girl crawl around all over us as we plan another day of precious family time.